Taiwanese Beef Noodle Soup

 For the soup, in a large stockpot, cover the beef shanks with water and bring to a boil.
 Immediately drain the water and set the beef aside.(This step helps remove impurities to make a more pure soup.)
 Clean out the stockpot (or have another ready).

-Add the par-boiled beef, garlic cloves, ginger, scallions, tomato, five spice powder, brown sugar, star anise, chilis, chili bean sauce, rice wine, soy sauce, chicken stock, and water to the pot.
+Add the par-boiled beef, garlic cloves, ginger, scallions, tomato, five spice powder, brown sugar, star anise, chiles, chili bean sauce, rice wine, soy sauce, chicken stock, and water to the pot.

 Bring the mixture to a boil, reduce heat, and simmer for approximately 2 hours, or until the beef is fork tender.
 Turn off the heat and shift the lid to allow steam to escape.
 Let meat stand in the cooking liquid for another hour.